-The academy admits students between the ages of 11 and 18 years of age.
+2.1.
+The academy admits students between the ages of 11-18.
 The main intakes are:

+- Secondary

-- Secondary - Sixth form (SEND/EHCP)
+- Sixth form (SEND/EHCP only)

+- 2.2.
 We encourage entry at the academy's main intake time so as to aid academic progression without interruption, however, applications are welcome for entry in any year.

-2.1 Definitions
+2.3.
+Definitions

+2.3.1.
 The academy uses the following definitions when applying this policy: